prasanth-ntu/coursera_google_it_aut_with_python/1_crash_course_on_python/README.md

 ### List comprehension
 *For more details, refer the files in the corresponding folder.*

 <br>

+# Notes: Week 5
+## OOP
+In OOP, concepts are modelled as classes and objects.
+- **Classes** represents and define concepts/ideas, **objects** are instances of classes
+- Almost everything we have seen so far in Python is an object, including
+  - Numbers
+  - Lists
+  - Strings
+  - Dictionaries
+- Classes also have attributes and methods associated with it:
+  - **Attributes**: Characteristics associated to a type/class
+  - **Methods**: Functions associated to a type/class
 # To clarify
 - Does break work only on the inner most loop or all the outer loops as well?
 -